Get started

 Send Tailscale SSH session recordings to S3

 By default, Tailscale SSH session recording will save recordings to the Docker host's filesystem.
-While this is a fast and straightforward way to deploy session recorders, you may want to use a more scalable and resilient storage solution like AWS S3.
+While this is a fast and straightforward way to deploy session recorders, you may want to use a more scalable and resilient storage solution like Amazon S3.

 If you deploy recorder nodes with the built-in web UI enabled, users can view recordings stored in S3 in the web UI.